preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 Features
 ----------
-Select the features that should be available for the community (all are not shown in the image):
+Select the features that should be available for the publishing app (all are not shown in the image):

 .. image:: publishing-edit-features.png

 Setup
 -------
-Using the options here you can set which parts of a community that should be created when this template is used:
+Using the options here you can set which parts of a publishing app that should be created when this template is used:

 .. image:: publishing-edit-setup.png